Skip to Content

 Honey & miso pork tenderloin is a super quick and simple midweek roast, it is super tasty and cooks in 12-17 minutes plus resting time.

-This recipe also comes bundled with a recipe for a delicious, Japanese influence lightly soused or pickled cabbage which makes the perfect side.
+This recipe also comes bundled with a recipe for a delicious, Japanese-influenced lightly soused or pickled cabbage, which makes the perfect side.

 Honey and miso glazed pork tenderloin with sesame seeds.